documentcloud/documentcloud/app/views/help/troubleshooting.markdown

 # Troubleshooting Documents

 We're always (with your help) discovering new and different ways to break our document importer.
-That is a good thing: it is one of the ways you're helping us make DocumentCloud better.
+That is a good thing: it is one of the ways you're helping us make sourceAFRICA better.
 In some cases, resolving a document import issue is as simple as opening the document in Adobe Acrobat or Apple Preview, optimizing it for web use and re-saving it.

 In Preview, open the PDF and choose "File > Print".
 When the dialog opens, click on the "PDF" menu in the lower-left hand corner, and use "Save as PDF".